lirantal/lirantaldotcom/data/blog/archives/2019-10-30_Comparing-React-and-Angular-secure-coding-practices---Snyk-96315e3faf7d.md

 ---
-title: Comparing React and Angular secure coding practices | Snyk
+title: Comparing React and Angular secure coding practices
 description: >-
   As a follow-up to Snyk’s State of JavaScript frameworks security report 2019, this section of the report is about Angular and React…